insects in our garden

 Host plants feed the caterpillars.

-Bugs are generally misunderstood, but as you learn more about them you will realize how helpful they are to your garden’s ecosystem.
+Insects and bugs are generally misunderstood, but as you learn more about them you will realize how fascinating they are, and how helpful they can be to your garden’s ecosystem.

 For example, the millipede below is considered a pest, but they are super helpful to improve the soil (healthy soil = healthy plants).